Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique

-After building up the adjacency matrix, we simply form its graph Laplace matrix and use our local clustering techniques based on sparse solutions of linear system (cf. \cite{LW21}).
-Our idea can be explained as follows.
+After building up the adjacency matrix, we simply form its graph Laplace matrix and use our local clustering techniques based on sparse solutions of linear systems (cf. \cite{LW21}).
+Let us explain our idea as follows.
 Letting ${\bf c}_1$ be the indicator vector of cluster $C_1$ whose entries are 1 associated with the vertices in the cluster $C_1$, and 0 otherwise.
 It is easy to see that ${\bf c}_1$ is a sparse vector.
 For example, the cluster $C_1$ may have $\|{\bf c}_1\|_0 =5$ while the total number of images is possibly $N\gg 1000$.
 Thus, the number of nonzero entries in $C_1$, i.e. $\|{\bf c}_1\|_0$ is much smaller than the size $N$ of the graph.
 Since we have

 where ${\cal L}$ is the graph Laplacian of the graph $G$ (cf. \cite{C97}), we cast the problem of finding ${\bf c}_1$ as a minimization problem